Deekshith-46/Brain_Buzz_Web/test_series_api_testing.md

 ### Test Series Creation/Update
 * ✅ name is required
-* ✅ maxTests must be greater than 0
+* ✅ noOfTests must be greater than 0
-* ✅ price cannot be negative
+* ✅ originalPrice cannot be negative
 * ✅ categoryIds and subCategoryIds must be valid ObjectId arrays
 * ✅ discount validation:
   * discountType must be "percentage" or "fixed" (or null/empty to remove)